evanpetzoldt/qsignups/README.md

 6. Under App Service Plan **make sure to select the free F1 tier Sku/size**.
 This is a basic server but should be able to handle our loads.
 7. Hit Review+create to create the app.
 It may take the new app some time to initialize.
 8. Navigate to your app by clicking on it on the left hand side.
 Then go to Deployment Center on the left toolbar.
-9. [placeholder for more instructions syncing your github to the app]
+9. Under Settings, select Github as your Source.
+Sign into Github if prompted, then select your Org, Repo, and Branch.
+Click Save, and the codebase should automatically deploy.
 10. Based on how I set mine up, it sort of falls asleep after a bit of inactivity.
 One way to keep this from happening is to use a service that pings the app every so often.
 I am using [uptimerobot.com](https://uptimerobot.com/) to do this with the following settings:

 ## Slack Instructions

 Go to https://api.slack.com/start/overview#creating to read up on how to create a slack app.
 Click their `Create a Slack app` while signed into your F3 region's Slack.

-When you finish setting up and installing the slackblast app in Slack, you will get a bot token also available under the OAuth & Permissions settings.
+When you finish setting up and installing the app in Slack, you will get a bot token also available under the OAuth & Permissions settings.
 You'll also get a verification token and signing secret on the Basic Information settings.
 You will plug that information into your own `.env` file (see above).
-When you finish creating the Azure app, you will need to get the URL and add it (with `/slack/events` added to it) into three locations within the slackblast app settings:
+When you finish creating the Azure app, you will need to get the URL and add it (with `/slack/events` added to it) into three locations within the Slack app settings:

 1. Interactivity and Shortcuts
    - Request URL